maribvidal/Facultad/Cuarto Semestre/ISO/Resumen/readme.md

 # Introducción a los Sistemas Operativos
+este resumen no creo que le sirva a otra persona que no sea yo pero bno
 ## Teorías
  ---
 [Teoría 1 - Introducción](./Teoría/teoria1_introduccion.md)